d6lts/conditional_fields/README.txt

 To Do:
 ------
+Bug: Javascript show/hide not working in IE6/7 - http://drupal.org/node/210472
 Bug: multiple controlling fields on the same field don’t work
 Bug: when exporting/importing conditional fields, some trigger values are not saved
 Bug: some required fields are not correctly handled (e.g.: date)
 Feature: tune performance (using more static variables, adding cache)
 Feature: views integration
 Feature: port to drupal 6 (when cck is ported)
+Feature: add confirmation step to the reset option in conditional field administration page
 Test: test with pgsql
 Test: test different types of cck field for compatibility